Long Live Independence

-Long Live Independence (Korean: 독립만세) is a South Korea observation reality show program that shows celebrities who have never lived alone in their whole lives as they learn how to strike out on their own and live independently for the first time.
+Long Live Independence (Korean: 독립만세) is a South Korean observation reality show program that shows celebrities who have never lived alone in their whole lives as they learn how to strike out on their own and live independently for the first time.
 The show will follow these celebrities throughout the whole process of living independently, including finding their own house themselves.
-The show airs on JTBC every Monday at 22:30 (KST) starting from February 22, 2021.
+The show aired on JTBC every Monday at 22:30 (KST) starting from February 22, 2021.